Plastic Pollution Hurts Wildlife

 Many of the more highly publicized examples of plastic pollution are from marine environments, which is unsurprising, as the Ocean covers 70% of the earth’s surface and is polluted with at least 8 million tons of plastic every year.

 Birds that feed through surface skimming and diving alike are susceptible to consuming plastic.
-In some cases, adult birds are able to regurgitate plastic items sparing them from the short term damage of plastic items.
+In some cases, adult birds are able to regurgitate plastic items sparing them from the short-term damage of plastic items.
 That being said, younger birds are often not able to do this, and when fed by their parents can be very vulnerable to the effects of plastic consumption.
-This has been documented recently in Laysan Albatross in Hawaii but occurs globally.
-Early research on the topic is also suggesting how plastic may impact birds' fitness, with consumption being associated with changes in certain chemical parameters of blood, the implications of which are still largely unknown.
+This has been documented recently in the Laysan Albatross in Hawaii but occurs globally.
+Early research on the topic also suggests how plastic may impact birds' fitness, with consumption being associated with changes in certain chemical parameters of blood, the implications of which are still largely unknown.

 Other marine wildlife is not spared the effects of plastic consumption.
-A literature review found 56% of cetaceans (dolphins and whales) to have consumed plastics, and suggested a possibility of up to 22% of stranded animal mortalities being as a result of plastic ingestion.
+A literature review found 56% of cetaceans (dolphins and whales) to have consumed plastics and suggested a possibility of up to 22% of stranded animal mortalities being a result of plastic ingestion.

 Ghost Nets